LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

    to provide similar functionality to Smalltalk blocks.

 **class**
-   Similar to Smalltalk, *class* is a just a *role* that an object can play.
+   In Logtalk, *class* is a just a *role* that an object can play.
+This is similar to Smalltalk where classes are also objects.

+**class method**
+   Class methods in Logtalk are simply instance methods declared and defined in the class metaclass.

+**class variable**
+   Logtalk objects, which can play the roles of class and instance, encapsulate predicates, not state.
+Class variables, which in Smalltalk are really shared instance variables, can be emulated in a class by defining a predicate locally instead of defining it in the class instances.

+**inheritance**
+   While Smalltalk only supports single inheritance, Logtalk supports both single and multiple inheritance.

 **instance**
    While in Smalltalk every object is an *instance* of same class, objects